rami-droid/ani-list/README.md

 - `search`
   - lets you search by text for an anime.
 - `details`
   - lets you see the details of an anime.
-Search by either myanimelist ID, or name.
+Search by either myanimeList id, or name.
 - `top`
+  - retrieves the top anime.
+- `genres`
-  - retrieves the top anime, optionally include  `--airing` to see the top currently airing.
+  - retrieves the top genres and lets you add to your database.
+- `airing`
+  - retrieves the top airing anime.
+- `db`
+  - manage your database of anime.
+Delete or edit rows here!
+You can edit the status of the anime (watching, finished, etc) and change the current episode you're on.

-## TODO
+## todo

 - persistence
-  - create SQLite db stuff
+  - create sqlite db stuff
   - add episode tracking

 - frontend